Walnut Creek Domestic Violence Attorney

 Aggressively Defending Domestic Violence Charges in CA

-In California, even if the alleged victim did not report the occurrence, charges of domestic violence can still be brought against you.
-Charges for domestic violence are difficult to drop, but the skilled attorneys at The Law Offices of Johnson & Johnson can work your case and find the best solutions and options to get your charges reduced.
+In California, even if the alleged victim did not report the occurrence, domestic violence charges can still be brought against you.
+Charges for domestic violence are difficult to drop.
+Still, the skilled Walnut Creek criminal defense attorneys at The Law Offices of Johnson & Johnson can work your criminal case and find the best solutions and options to get your charges reduced.

 If you have been accused of domestic violence, contact our Walnut Creek domestic violence attorneys at (925) 900-5330 ASAP!